Outer Vøring Norwegian Sea

-This project (orange outline) was the first commercial survey acquired by Ramform Tethys deploying 129 km of in-sea recording cable.
-Two years later, this is still the biggest spread towed by a seismic vessel in Northern Europe.
-Globally, this achievement has only been matched by Ramform Tethys' sister vessels in the Ramform Titan-class fleet.
+This 2016 project (orange outline) was the first commercial survey acquired by Ramform Tethys deploying 129 km of in-sea recording cable.
+Today, this is still the biggest spread towed by a seismic vessel in Northern Europe.
+Globally, this achievement has only been matched by the sister vessels in the Ramform Titan-class fleet.
 Visit our data library for more information on data availability.

 Reservoir targets in the area sit deeper than complex ooze bodies.
 In order to accurately image the targets the ooze bodies must be effectively resolved.
 Deep water and lack of refractions from strong negative velocity contrasts at the top of the ooze bodies mean that traditional FWI is not optimal.
 The ooze also causes strong scattering of the wavefield and results in distortions and amplitude diming effects which must also be addressed.

-- Good S/N due to multi-sensors and deep tow
+- Good S/N due to multisensor and deep tow

 - 4 ms